 Whatever work you are involved in, if you genuinely care about others you will not have to worry about money.
 Because by caring for people’s needs you open all sorts of opportunities for yourself.
 We will first consider a Biblical example then later on, a practical one for our world today.

-Joseph served in the prison for many more days.
-In time he did everything the keeper was meant to do.
-The man was so impressed by the way he served the prisoners and cared for them, that he put him in full charge.
+Joseph had worked in the prison for many days.
+He did everything the keeper was meant to do.
+The man had been so impressed by the way he served and cared for the prisoners, that he put him in full charge.
 He left everything in the Hebrew’s hands and Joseph repaid his confidence.
 The dungeon was peaceful, the king’s servants content and all healthy looking.

 Joseph considered the cupbearer’s dream for a while and the interpretation came to him.
 “This is its interpretation”, he said.
 “The three branches are three days.
 In three days Pharaoh will lift up your head and restore you to your office, and you shall place Pharaoh’s cup in his hand as formerly, when you were his cupbearer.
 Only remember me, when it is well with you, and please do me the kindness to mention me to Pharaoh, and so get me out of this house.
 For I was indeed stolen out of the land of the Hebrews, and here also I have done nothing that they should put me into the dungeon.”

-Then when he provided Pharaoh with a solution for the impending famine…
+He provided Pharaoh with a solution for the impending famine

 Joseph gave Pharaoh counsel he said, “Let Pharaoh select a discerning and wise man, and set him over the land of Egypt.
 Let Pharaoh proceed to appoint overseers over the land and take one-fifth of its produce during the seven plentiful years.
 And let them gather all the food of these good years that are coming and store up grain under the authority of Pharaoh for food in the cities, and let them keep it.
 That food shall be a reserve for the land against the seven years of famine that are to occur in Egypt, so that the land may not perish through the famine.”
 The men all looked on in wonder at the wisdom that came out of Joseph.
 Pharaoh was impressed by his interpretation and relieved that he provided a solution.